-The management of diabetes involves a combination of healthy eating, regular exercise and medication.
+The management of diabetes involves a combination of healthy eating, regular exercise and often medication.

-Many people with type 2 diabetes will need medications and/or insulin to help keep their blood glucose levels in a target range.
+While lifestyle changes including dietary management and exercise are always important in managing type 2 diabetes, many people will need medications and/or insulin to help keep their blood glucose levels in their target range.

 While all diabetes medications assist with the management of blood glucose levels, they don’t all work in the same way.

 Medications are grouped into different classes depending on how they work within the body.
-Medications within these classes all have their own ‘active name’ which identifies the chemical in the medication that works within the body.
-The medications also have a ‘brand name’ or ‘trade name’ which is the name given to the medication by its manufacturer.
+Medications within these classes all have their own ‘generic name’ which identifies the chemical in the medication that works within the body.
+The medications also have a ‘brand name’ or ‘trade name’ which is the name given to the medication by its manufacturer to market the medication.

 Often with type 2 diabetes, a single oral medication may be effective for managing blood glucose levels initially.
 Over time, however, as the condition progresses, or an individual’s circumstances change, additional medication may be added to existing medication to adequately manage blood glucose levels.

-It is important to note that the injectable medication, insulin, is used in the treatment of both type 1 and type 2 diabetes.
+There are two types of injectable medications used in type 2 diabetes, insulin and non-insulin injectables.
+Your doctor will choose which injectable is right for you.
+It is important to note that insulin is used in the treatment of both type 1 and type 2 diabetes.

-In Australia there are seven classes of medicines used to treat type 2 diabetes:
+In Australia there are eight classes of medicines used to treat type 2 diabetes:

 Your doctor will discuss the type of medication best suited to you, when to take your medication and how much to take.
 It is important that you know about potential side effects.
 Speak to your diabetes educator, doctor or pharmacist if you experience any problems.

 - Know the name of all your medications (it’s a good idea to keep a list with you)